By-DevOps-For-DevOps/ecs-iac/README.md

    - Upload the `.zip` file to S3 bucket.
    - Launch `infrastructure-pipeline.yaml` stack.
 1. Open the Link in Browser and for `Stack name` you may keep consistent (e.g. `ngp-v303-stage`)
-1. TagName should be short, to avoid issue with AWS ALB naming limit w/ 32 characters. e.g. `v303`.
+1. TagName should be short to avoid issue with AWS ALB naming limit w/ 32 characters. e.g. `v304`.
 1. Confirm SNS subscription
     - Confirmation e-mail will be arrived in your e-mail box.
 1. Go to CodePipeline Console, and approve Changesets.